mbentley124/cse280/progress_report_10.md

 ### Goals for next week
 - Work on UX for front end.
 - Figure out a way to move bus data from database to front-end efficiently.
-- Finish route determination for backend
+- Finish route determination for backend.
-- Start determining plans for backend routes
+- Start determining plans for backend routes.

 ## Individual Member Contributions